mpm/backed-goods/README.md

 * Collect baked goods, coins and bonus lifes
 * Make monsters move around
 * Rotation of player sprite
-* Die when running into monsters
 * Make the screen smaller/scrollable

 ### Yet to be done

+* Properly die when running into monsters AND running out of lives
 * Check for never versions of level data as some levels cannot be completed atm.
 * Game states (intro screen, advancing to next level, etc.)